|

 deposit at the bottom.
 The thin broth is poured carefully

-2. Melt butter in a casserole, slice some onions and cover the pot with them.
+through a fine sieve.2.
+Melt butter in a casserole, slice some onions and cover the pot with them.

 Put some carrots, parsnip, parsley roots, celery and leak in layers on the onions,